Meeks shoots, and rebounds, and saves the day for Tar Heels - News 12 Now

 Against the Ducks, the rebounding battle was even (43 each), though North Carolina got five more on the offensive glass, which resulted in 19 second-chance points, 10 more shots and, eventually, the win.

-MR. MARCH: Dorsey had been lighting it up through the tournament, shooting 65 percent from 3, but the Tar Heels got in his face early and he never got on track.
+MR. MARCH: Tyler Dorsey had been lighting it up through the tournament for Oregon, shooting 65 percent from 3, but the Tar Heels got in his face early and he never got on track.
 His 21 points came on 11 shots from the field and he only went 3 for 7 from behind the arc.
+Oregon shot 3 for 18 from 3 in the second half.

 BROOKS STRUGGLES: Dillon Brooks has been the leader for Oregon all season, but struggled, finishing with 10 points on 2-for-11 shooting before fouling out.